hassantafreshi/easy-form-builder/readme.txt

 **Smart dropdown country, state/province, and city in Easy Form Builder** By placing three consecutive dropdown options of country, state/province, and city without any fields in between, you can effortlessly create a smart selection using the Easy Form Builder.
 This eliminates the need for additional settings, allowing users to easily make intelligent choices in the form you're creating.

-**Easy Form Builder has endeavored to make forms easily accessible for CRPD and ADA-compliant in programming**

 For more information, check out our comprehensive documentation [Click Here](https://whitestudio.team/documents)